Hormander-Mikhlin type theorem on non-commutative spaces: Abstract

 \section{Abstract}

 In this paper, we introduce a Fourier-type formalism on non-commutative spaces.
-As a result, we obtain two versions of H\"ormander-Mikhlin $L^{p}$-multiplier theorem: on locally compact Kac groups and on semi-finite von Neumann algebras, respectively.
-In the simplest case our result coincides with a sharp version of the classical H\"ormander $L^{p}$-multiplier theorem, which was obtained by Grafakos and Slav\'ikov\'a in \cite{GS19}.
-Finally, we present some applications to the evolution equation in non-commutative setting.
+As a result, we obtain two versions of H\"ormander-Mikhlin $L^{p}$-multiplier theorem: on general von Neumann algebras and semi-finite von Neumann algebras respectively.
+We develop elements of noncommutative Littlewood-Paley theory to connect with classical symbolic estimates.
+In the particular case of $\mathbb{R}$, we explicitly show how to recover a sharp version of the classical H\"ormander $L^{p}$-multiplier theorem, which was obtained by Grafakos and Slav\'ikov\'a in \cite{GS19}.
+Finally, we apply the main results to obtain time-asymptotics of abstract Klein-Gordon equation on semi-finite von Neumann algebras.

 \subjclass[2020]{46L51, 47L25, 42B15, 43A85, 43A15, 42A38, 43A32, 35S05.}

 \keywords{Non-commutative space, semifinite von Neumann algebra, Fourier multiplier, H\"ormander-Mikhlin theorem, spectral multipliers.}